Direxfire/Vision-Aerial-Software-Documentation/README_UBUNTU.md

-# Mission-Planner-and-DPC-11
+# Installing Required Software on Ubuntu

-Installing Mission Planner and DPC-11 on Ubuntu.
+Installing Mission Planner on Ubuntu.

 The following Bash commands need to be run in the terminal program of your choice.
 By default on Ubuntu this is "Terminal".
 All commands with `sudo` in them are running with super admin privledges as we are modifiying some of the core functionality of your system to emulate windows and run these programs.